ranjanjena007/transformer_finetune_ner/README.md

 # Transformer NER Project

-## 1.This project is to demonstrate finetune of transformer ner model, in dev
+## This project is to demonstrate finetuneing of transformer ner model.